DeepRCL/Prost-RL/README.md

 The NCT2013 micro-ultrasound cohort is accessed via `EXACTVU_PCA_DATA_ROOT` (must contain an `nct2013/` subdirectory with images, masks, and metadata).
 See [ClinicalTrials.gov NCT02079025](https://clinicaltrials.gov/study/NCT02079025) for the prospective trial this cohort derives from.

+The dataset contains B-mode sagittal-plane µUS images (depth 28 mm, width 46.06 mm) acquired with the ExactVu system, with core-level ISUP Grade Group and involvement labels.
+Images are resized to 256×256 and masks to 64×64 (matching attention-map resolution).

 Download [MedSAM](https://github.com/bowang-lab/MedSAM) weights and set:

 ```bash